hanzhichao2000/pysentiment/README.rst

 ``HIV4`` is a subclass for ``pysentiment.base.BaseDict``. ``BaseDict`` can be inherited by implmenting ``init_dict`` to initialize ``_posset`` and ``_negset`` for the dictionary to calculate 'positive' or 'negative' scores for terms.

-Similarly, to use the Loughran and McDonald dictionry:
+Similarly, to use the Loughran and McDonald dictionary:
 ::

     >>> import pysentiment as ps